RillingDev/planning-poker/README.md

 over the required configuration.
 It must be ensured that the resolved username (see `user-name-atribute` in the previous link) is unique across all users.

+**Important: Using multiple OIDC providers at the same time is not supported by this application.**

 ### Extensions

 Extensions may be enabled